 An exempt employee must earn a minimum of $23,600 annually; there might be some exceptions to this rule.
-As an exempt employee, you must, however, abide by the rules of FLSA.
-They must also pass the 3 tests governed by the FLSA.
+As an exempt employee, you must, however, abide by the laws of FLSA.
+They must also pass the three tests governed by the FLSA.
 Finally, if you’re earning more than $100,000 annual compensation, you also fall into an exempt employee.

-If an employee fails to meet the 3 part test under FLSA, he’ll be classified as a non-exempt employee.
+If an employee fails to meet the part test under FLSA, he’ll be classified as a non-exempt employee.
 The minimum wage and overtime benefits vary for non-exempt employees.
-If you’re under 20 years, the minimum wage by the FLSA standard is $4.24/hour within the first 3 months of your employment.
-If your employer refuses to comply, then in some severe cases it can lead to imprisonment.
-So generally speaking if you earn less than $23,600 a year you’re likely to be placed as a non-exempt employee.
+If you’re under 20 years, the minimum wage by the FLSA standard is $4.24/hour within the first three months of your employment.
+If your employer refuses to comply, then in some severe cases, it can lead to imprisonment.
+So generally speaking, if you earn less than $23,600 a year, you’re likely to be placed as a non-exempt employee.

-FLSA has provided a lot of protection to employees but it did not state the exact amount of hours an employee has to spend daily or weekly.
-It is still required by each employer to pay for the extra hours and the amount should be at least 1.5x the standard of the hourly wage if an employee works for more than forty hours per week.
-If an employee, however, could not meet the minimum weekly hours, the employer will not be compelled to pay any overtime.
+FLSA has provided a lot of protection to employees, but it did not state the exact amount of hours an employee has to spend daily or weekly.
+It is still required by each employer to pay for the extra hours, and the amount should be at least 1.5x the standard of the hourly wage if an employee works for more than forty hours per week.
+If an employee, however, could not meet the minimum weekly hours, the employer will not have to pay any overtime.

 How To Deal With An Employer When He Violates Or Deny Your Rights

 Talk to your employer and try to reason with him.
-An intelligent conversation most of the times will take care of the problem.
+An intelligent conversation, most of the time, will take care of the problem.
 Set your differences aside try to resolve the situation.
 Most employers don’t want to be part of any legal tangles.